Nulore/sector/tales/navigating_the_quadrant.md

-# A Guide To Navigating The Quadrant
+# A Guide To Navigating The Quadrant (unknown author)

 Welcome, new traveller, to the Quadrant.
 I assume you have found this book in a Federation spaceport, or perhaps you found it while stowing away on a ship, maybe you found it while serving at the Union?
 Doesn't matter, welcome to the Quadrant.
 The Quadrant is big and vast, with many alien species all over the place.